loreanvictor/callbag-jsx/docs/md/basics/inputs.md

 👉 This works with various input types, `<select>` elements and `<textarea>` elements.

-👉 You can also use `_value` attribute on selects to attach object values to each option:
+👉 Use `_value` attribute on select options to attach object values to each option:

 ```tsx
 const people = state([]);